top of page

 2. What are Attachment Styles (Capacity Levels for Connection)?

-5. Your Stress Reaction Type(s) and maladaptive stress reactions: Fight, Flight, Freeze, Fawn
+3. Your Stress Reaction Type(s) and maladaptive stress reactions: Fight, Flight, Freeze, Fawn

-7. Your Core Roles and Core Beliefs
+Your Codependency / Triangle Maladaptive Patterns, Core Roles and Core Beliefs

 Step 2: Skills Building, Processing, Healing

-1. Emotional Health Skills (identify and process emotions)
+1. Emotional Health Skills (identify and process emotions) See info page on Emotional Health Skills

 2. Nervous System Regulation

-7. Communication Skills
+3. Communication Skills https://www.counselorathena.com/communication

-8. Boundaries Skills
+4. Boundaries Skills https://www.counselorathena.com/boundaries

-Step 3: Practicing and Thriving
+Step 3: Practicing and Deeper Healing Work if Needed

 1. With Awarness and Skills, begin practicing in real life throughout the day